 One thing i have learn't about test gear never transmit straight into them as it is instant death.

 To get over this i made up an RF T piece .Get yourself a TEE SO239,SO239 with a PL259 in the middle.

 Mark the center pin where it goes into the nylon center.Unscrew the center pin.Cut it on the mark you made.

-Cut a notch in the pin so you can screw it back in.Make sure it is flush to the nylon.I put a piece of insulating tape over the center pin .Next screw in an SO239 to S0239 joiner.I put a piece of RED tape around the SO239 joiner to indicate the sniffer section.OK next screw in a dummy load on one side of the tee and a PL259 patch lead to the other.Next screw another Patch lead to the Siffer end if the tee.This goes to you test kit.There will be just enough RF sniffed to be able to align your radio.
+.Make sure it is flush to the nylon.I put a piece of insulating tape over the center pin .Next screw in an SO239 to S0239 joiner.I put a piece of red tape around the SO239 joiner to indicate the sniffer section.OK next screw in a dummy load on one side of the tee and a PL259 patch lead to the other.Next screw another Patch lead to the Siffer end if the tee.This goes to you test kit.There will be just enough RF sniffed to be able to align your radio.